mulugeta-89/aai-labs-data-science-tasks/Readme.md

 ### API development

 All the endpoints are found in `app.py` file.
-This files contains endpoint related to predicting GDP per capita for each continens.
+This files contains endpoint related to predicting GDP per capita for each continents.

 To run the file: